Authentication in the development environment¶

 There’s a management command,

 manage.py print_initial_password firstname.lastname@example.org, that prints out default passwords for the development environment users.
-Note that if you change a user’s password in the development environment, those passwords won’t work.
+Note that if you change a user’s password in the development environment, those passwords will no longer work.
 It also prints out the user’s current API key.

-Visit https://console.developers.google.com and navigate to “APIs & services” > “Credentials”.
-Create a “Project” which will correspond to your dev environment.
+Visit the Google developer console and navigate to “APIs & services” > “Credentials”.
+Create a “Project”, which will correspond to your dev environment.

 Navigate to “APIs & services” > “Library”, and find the “Identity Toolkit API”.
 Choose “Enable”.